-People who believed and followed Christ Jesus back then were constantly in danger because of religious conflicts in their society.
+People who believed in and followed Christ Jesus back then were constantly in danger because of religious conflicts in their society.
 Still, Paul found the courage to face death in the face daily to stay in his faith.

-When Jesus died on the cross, He gave us a second chance with our relationship with God, and because of this, we can now approach God with boldness, not because of anything we have done but because by the blood of Jesus, we have been made worthy of God’s presence.
+When Jesus died on the cross, He gave us a second chance at our relationship with God, and because of this, we can now approach God with boldness, not because of anything we have done but because by the blood of Jesus, we have been made worthy of God’s presence.